Steven-Broyles/Pandas-Challenge/README.md

 # Pandas-Challenge
 Pandas HW Week 4

-Jupyter Notebook File is within the
+Jupyter Notebook File is within the HerosofPymoli Folder NOT the Source Folder

 Three Observable Trends:
 1.)
 There are many moe male players than female or other-designating players in Heros of Pymoli 2.)
 The age group that plays the most Heros of Pymoli is the 20-24 year old range representing almost 45% of all players